Rishika120305/CS_201-Project/ReadMe_Group_20.md

 After exporting a .csv file, convert the file to a .txt file.
 Change the name of the file in the code according to your file's name.
 The program will output "Successful Execution." after execution.
+The output will be generated in a new txt file named "output.txt".

 FINAL PROJECT REPORT:[CS201_Report_Group20.pdf](https://github.com/Rishika120305/CS_201-Project/files/13256143/CS201_Report_Group20.pdf)